sabuammer/typerfluous/README.md

 <img src="/static/typerfluous-profile.png">

-The leaderboard lists the users with the highest wpm scores across any test on the site and provides a way for users to view the profiles of other users.
+The leaderboard lists the users with the highest wpm and accuracy given the test category and provides a way for users to view the profiles of other users.

 <img src="/static/typerfluous-leaderboard.png">